The Artist's Eye Studio

 Switching direction, which is difficult for AI, is easy for a designer.
 I found this image on Pixels, and rearranged the text to work with the shapes in the image.

-This layout feels more static.
-But the photo is dynamic.
+The layout feels more static., but the photo is dynamic.
 It speaks to a large segment of the client's audience that is intensely interested in social media, gaming, and video editing.

 Document Layout in Adobe Firefly